 This section provides additional policy direction on the permitted land uses within this Area Plan.
-Schedule 10: Land Use Designations of the principal document identifies the uses permitted and is to be read in conjunction with the other schedules and policies in the Plan.
+Schedule 4: Lakeview Local Area Plan Land Use Designations identifies the uses permitted and is to be read in conjunction with the other schedules and policies in the Plan.